 Order 33 — Entry for trial

-1. When cause etc. can be entered for trial
+1. Entry for trial

-Subject to rule 8, a cause, matter or issue may be entered for trial by the plaintiff —
+A party cannot enter a cause, matter or issue for trial unless —

-(a) when the pleadings are closed; or
+(a) the party is satisfied —

-(b) at any time after the issues of fact have been stated; or

-(c) in the case of trial on affidavit, after the time for closing the evidence has expired.

-2. If plaintiff does not enter cause etc. for trial, other party may act

-(1) Where the plaintiff neglects to enter the cause, matter or issue for trial, any party on the record who is entitled to be heard generally or on any issue may —
+(i) that all of the interlocutory steps in relation to the cause, matter or issue are complete; and

+(ii) that the cause, matter or issue is ready for entry;

+or

+(b) the party is directed by the Court to do so.

+[Rule 1 inserted in Gazette 16 Aug 2017 p.
+4411.]

+2. Consequences of failing to enter for trial as directed

+(1) In this rule —

+entry period, in relation to a direction under rule 1(b), means the period starting on the day the direction is given and ending —

-(a) subject to rule 8, enter the cause, matter or issue for trial; or
+(a) at the time specified in the direction as the time by which the cause, matter or issue must be entered for trial; or

+(b) if a time by which the cause, matter or issue must be entered is not specified in the direction, 4 weeks after the day on which the direction is given.

+(1A) A party may enter a cause, matter or issue for trial if another party has been directed under rule 1(b) to enter the cause, matter or issue for trial and has not done so before the end of the entry period.

-(b) apply to the Court for an order dismissing the cause or matter for want of prosecution so far as concerns the plaintiff’s claim or the issue raised by the plaintiff against the party so applying.
+(1B) A party may apply to the Court for an order dismissing, for want of prosecution, a cause or matter in respect of a plaintiff’s claim or an issue raised by a plaintiff against the party, if the plaintiff has been directed under rule 1(b) to enter the cause, matter or issue for trial and has not done so before the end of the entry period.

-(2) On an application to dismiss the cause or matter for want of prosecution, the Court may make such order as may be just either dismissing the claim or striking out the issue or permitting it to go to trial with or without the imposition of terms.
+(2) On an application under subrule (1B) to dismiss the cause or matter for want of prosecution, the Court may make such order as may be just either dismissing the claim or striking out the issue or permitting it to go to trial with or without the imposition of terms.

-(3) For the purpose of this rule, the plaintiff has neglected to enter a cause, matter or issue for trial where he does not make the entry within 4 weeks after the requirements of rule 1(a), (b) or (c) (whichever shall be applicable) have been satisfied.
+[(3) deleted]

+[Rule 2 amended in Gazette 16 Aug 2017 p.
+4412.]

 3. Notice of entry

 (1) A party who has entered a cause, matter or issue for trial shall on the day of entry give notice thereof in writing to every party on the record who is entitled to be heard generally or on any issue.